Torn disc causes include sports injuries

 Laser Spine Institute offers a safer and effective alternative to traditional procedures with minimally invasive spine surgery.^ Our surgeons use a less than 1-inch incision to access the spine, resulting in an outpatient procedure with less risk of complication when compared to traditional open neck or back surgery.

-For a no-cost MRI review* to determine if you may be a candidate for one of our procedures, reach out to our team of Spine Care Consultants today.
+For a no-cost MRI review* to determine if you may be a candidate for one of our procedures, reach out to our team of Patient Empowerment Consultants today.